Staal helps Wild win ninth straight game, beat Canadiens 4-2

+MONTREAL (AP) -- Playing at Bell Centre against goaltending ace Carey Price was a stiff test for Minnesota but these days the Wild just keep on winning.

-MONTREAL (AP) -- Eric Staal's short-handed goal in the third period broke a tie and helped Minnesota to a 4-2 victory over the Montreal Canadiens on Thursday night, giving the Wild a ninth straight win that tied the team record.
+Eric Staal scored the go-ahead goal shorthanded early in the third period to give Minnesota a 4-2 victory over the Canadiens on Thursday night, tying the Wild's team record of nine consecutive wins.

+They have a chance to make it 10 straight when they face the Rangers in New York on Friday night - their last game before the holiday break.

+''I've been part of some good runs before but never 10 in a row, so this is fun,'' said Staal. ''You want to keep this riding as long as you can.

-Jordan Schroeder and Jared Spurgeon also scored for the Wild (20-8-4), who last won nine in a row March 8-24, 2007.
-They have a chance to break the record Friday night against the Rangers in New York.
+Jordan Schroeder and Jared Spurgeon also scored for the Wild (20-8-4), who erased a pair of one-goal Montreal leads.
 Jason Zucker added an empty-net goal with 23 seconds left in the game.

 Max Pacioretty and Artturi Lehkonen scored for Montreal (21-8-4), which ended a two-game winning run.
+The Canadiens are now 15-3-2 at home.

-The game featured a duel between two of the NHL's leading goalies, with Devan Dubnyk having the edge over Carey Price as the Canadiens outshot the Wild 34-27.
+The game featured a duel between two of the NHL's leading goalies, with Devan Dubnyk having the edge over Price as the Canadiens outshot the Wild 34-27.
+Dubnyk was part of the Canadiens organization briefly in 2014 before he moved on and established himself as a top goaltender with Arizona and Minnesota.

+''There was a lot of build up, so it's impossible not to think about it a little bit, but he's still the best goalie in the world,'' Dubnyk said of Price. ''It doesn't make a difference.

+''It's always a challenge coming into this building.
+It's a fun place to play.''

+''He's a good goalie,'' Price said of Dubnyk. ''His journey has been a rough one at times but you've got to respect his resilience and the way he's carried himself through the process.

+''You have to tip your hat to the guy.
+It wasn't about me versus him, but you always want to outplay your opponent and tonight they had one better.''

-After a scoreless first period, the Canadiens struck.
+After a scoreless first period, the Canadiens struck short-handed.
 After Brian Flynn and Tomas Plekanec were stopped on back-to-back chances, Phillip Danault sent Pacioretty in alone to beat Dubnyk with a low shot from the right side 2:01 into the second.

 Price was at the heart of Minnesota's tying goal at 7:07 as his clearing attempt was picked off by Schroeder and the recent call-up from AHL Iowa circled the net and shot high.
 Price got most of it, but inadvertently nudged it into the net with a skate.